-Threshold requirement: A progression requirement for MSci and MEng programmes.
+Threshold requirement: A progression requirement for certain programmes.
 Students must achieve a year - or aggregate - average (threshold) to progress to the next developmental year.
 This is in addition to the credit requirements for progression.

 University: The University of London, unless otherwise specified.